saeed0xf/smartballot/README.md

 - **Candidate Management**: Register and manage election candidates with profile information
 - **Real-time Results**: View election results with blockchain verification
 - **Mobile-responsive Interface**: User-friendly design accessible from any device
+- **Multi-Election Support**: Run multiple elections simultaneously with blockchain verification for each

 ## Technology Stack
 - **Frontend**: React.js with Bootstrap